 4. Support your fibery community.

-It is no secret that the past year has been tough for many spinning teachers, indie dyers, and artisan toolmakers.
-Fiber events canceled or moved online.
-Until we can all gather again in person, show these cherished members of our spinning world some love and support.
-Sign up for Zoom classes and purchase goods through a festival’s virtual market or on the maker’s website.
+It’s no secret that the pandemic years were tough for many spinning teachers, indie dyers, and artisan toolmakers.
+Fiber events were canceled or moved online.
+Now that we can all gather again in person, we have even more choices and can take classes and purchase goods through fiber festivals, meet and greets, and of course, so many online sources.

 5. Show yourself some love.